-Even towards the last quarter of the twentieth century, when media researchers once again tended to attribute a strong influence to the media, early theoretical concepts remained outside the picture and were considered simplistic, extremist, and irrelevant to the socio-cultural-political reality of the Western democratic world.
-The existence of a heterogeneous media audience, which was aware of its needs and less prone to manipulation than in the past, was not doubted.
-Likewise, the recognition that widespread interpersonal communication occurred alongside the media was not discarded, even though the perception of the status of these interpersonal networks, as well as their role in interaction with the mass media, had undergone considerable change (Laughey, 2007).
+Even towards the last quarter of the 20th century, when media researchers once again tended to attribute a strong influence to the media, early theoretical concepts remained outside the picture and were considered simplistic, extremist, and irrelevant to the socio-cultural-political reality of the Western democratic world.
+The existence of a heterogeneous media audience, which was aware of its needs and less prone to manipulation than in the past, was beyond doubt.
+Likewise, the recognition that widespread interpersonal communications occurred alongside mass media was not discarded, even though the perception of the status of these interpersonal networks, as well as their role in interaction with the mass media, had undergone considerable changes (Laughey, 2007).
 Figure 1 briefly describes the various models of information flow.
 The central argument of this paper relates to the multi-step model and the possibility that information flow from micro media (e.g., tweets on Twitter and posts on Facebook by politicians) may often have a direct effect on audiences.

-Figure 1: Models of information flow
+Figure 1: Models of Information Flow

 Source: Elishar-Malka & Ariel, in process

 The transition to a digital communications environment, the penetration of new media into our lives, and more importantly, the era of Web 2.0 and online social networks, were expected to intensify this trend, and perhaps even to re-herald the golden age of theories that attributed only a limited effect to mass media.
-Some of the main features of the Web 2.0 ecosystem – multichannel environments, individual customization, content consumed by shifting time or medium according to user preference, the transformation of the media audience into an active user public, and so on - seem to point to a social media reality in which the power of the recipient is growing at the expense of the sender.
+Some of the main features of the Web 2.0 ecosystem – multichannel environments, individual customization, content consumed by shifting time or medium according to user preference, the transformation of the media audience into an active user public, and so on – seem to point to a social media reality in which the power of the recipient is growing at the expense of the sender.
 Nevertheless, could it be that the contemporary digital media revolution and the removal of rigid distinctions between sender and recipient are akin to a golem turning on its maker?
-Could it be that the image of the “little citizen,” the passive media consumer of old times, as one enjoying a new status of a full partner in the creation of contents, and a never-ending possibilities heaven for selective consumption, does not accurately reflect today's reality, or at least, does not reflect the whole picture?
+Could it be that the image of the “little people,” the passive media consumer of old, as enjoying the new status of a full partner in the creation of content, and selective consumption, does not accurately reflect today’s reality, or at least, does not reflect the whole picture?

 The phenomenon of fake news is an effective example of the potential transition to a direct and powerful influence of senders on their audiences.
 We do not intend to argue that the hypodermic needle theory deserves to be re-adopted in its entirety.
-Certain elements of it, for example, the attribution of uniform effects on the recipient public, and the perception of said public as a passive audience, do not stand the test of reality: the audience of web surfers, followers, and Twitter users is by its nature active, and the differences between usage patterns and content uploaded by various users are clear to see.
+Certain elements of it, for example, the attribution of uniform effects on the recipient public, and the perception of said public as a passive audience, do not stand the test of reality: the audience of web users, followers, and Twitter users is by its nature active, and the differences between usage patterns and content uploaded by various users are evident.
 Other components, such as the attribution of influences at the micro and short-term levels, deserve thorough analysis in future work.
-It seems that, at this stage, most research attention should be directed to the issue of powerful and direct effects, since in the online space, and perhaps even within it, there may be direct injections of information from powerful sources to weaker audiences who have no real ability to counter these messages.
+It seems that, at this stage, most research attention should be directed to the issue of powerful and direct effects, since in the online space, and perhaps even outside it, there may be direct injections of information from powerful sources to weaker audiences who have no real ability to counter these messages.

 References